 Steps

-Prepare on the work surface the broken biscuits, coarsely chopped almonds, butter and melted chocolate
+Prepare on the worktop the broken biscuits, coarsely chopped almonds, butter, and melted chocolate

-Pour sugar and cold melted butter into a large enough bowl and mix with a whisk.
-Prepare 2 small cups of coffee, and while still hot, add 1 teaspoon of instant coffee, and combine it with the melted chocolate.
-Mix well and combine everything in the bowl with butter and sugar.
+Pour the sugar into a fairly large bowl, add the cold melted butter and mix with a whisk.
+Prepare 2 cups of coffee, and while still hot, add 1 teaspoon of instant coffee and combine it with the melted chocolate.
+Mix well, then add everything to the bowl with the butter and sugar.

 Add the chopped almonds and broken biscuits.
-Mix well with the spatula so that the dry part is well incorporated.
-Wait 5 minutes and then pour the mixture onto a sheet of parchment paper and shape it with your hands into a salami.
+Mix well with the spatula so that all the dry ingredients are well incorporated.
+Wait 5 minutes, then pour the mixture onto a sheet of parchment paper and shape it into a salami with your hands.

-Close the packet and let it harden in the fridge for a few hours.
-Once set, prepare the stringing, sprinkle it with powdered sugar, and keep it in the freezer until it’s ready to be served in slices like a real salami.
+Close the package and let it harden in the fridge for a few hours.
+Once solidified, prepare the binding, sprinkle it with powdered sugar, and keep it in the freezer until ready to serve as slices like a real salami.